 Family and Resident Councils

 A family and/or resident council is a group of persons who either live in a residential care facility or are the contact person, representative or relatives of care facility residents, and who meet regularly for a common purpose related to the care facility.
-A family and/or resident council is also self-led, self-determining and democratic.
-Councils exist to engage the resident community in collaborative activities which will advance the quality of life for residents
+Councils exist to engage the resident community in collaborative activities which will advance the quality of life for residents.

 A staff liaison from the residential care facility may be appointed to support and facilitate the council.